luminati-io/HM-dataset-sample/README.md

 And a lot more.

-This is a sample subset which is derived from the "HM products" dataset which includes more than <b>4.1M records</b>.
+This is a sample subset which is derived from the "H&M products" dataset which includes more than <b>4.1M records</b>.

 Available dataset file formats: <b>JSON, NDJSON, JSON Lines, CSV, or Parquet.
 Optionally, files can be compressed to .gz</b>.